ahrimaz/next-movie-rater/README.md

 ## Recent Updates

+- **Username from Name**: Users' names are now automatically used as their profile username
+- **User-friendly URLs**: Spaces in names are converted to hyphens in URLs (e.g., "John Doe" becomes "john-doe")
 - **Homepage Update**: Homepage now shows only the latest 3 admin movie ratings with a "View All" link
 - **User/Admin Separation**: Clear separation between admin ratings and user ratings
 - **Navigation Clarity**: Updated navigation labels to clearly distinguish between admin and user content